gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 &nbsp;

-## Email notifications for Smart Commits
+## Email Notifications for Smart Commits

 Sometimes users make mistakes in constructing smart commits syntax or try to use the name of the transition which is not available for the current issue status.
 In these cases, users receive smart commit errors via email notifications.

 ### Prerequisite

-Users should have a matched email address for Jira and the integrated git host.
+Users must have a matched email address for Jira and the integrated git host.

 ### Examples of Smart Commits Messages that Fail